ga-wdi-lessons/devise/readme.md

 The official documentation recommends several guides on how to go about implementing authorization from scratch in the [documentation](https://github.com/plataformatec/devise#starting-with-rails).

-Along with providing helper methods around authorization.
-Devise takes care of making sure that passwords are properly stored in our database (i.e. not in plain text).
+Along with providing helper methods around authorization, Devise takes care of making sure that passwords are properly stored in our database (i.e. not in plain text).

 <details>
   <summary><strong>Why might storing passwords in the database be a bad idea?</strong></summary>